Keystone State Park

 Free Camping for Campground Hosts: 2 host positions

-Yurts: Located in Lakeside Campground, the two Mongolian-style tents are round, on a wooden deck and sleep four or five people in bunk beds.
-Yurts have a cooking stove, refrigerator, countertop, table, chairs, bunk beds, electric heat and outlets, fire ring, picnic table and are adjacent to a water pump.
+Yurts: Two yurts are located in Lakeside Campground.
+These round, canvas and wood-walled tents have a wooden deck and sleep four or five people in bunk beds.
+Yurts have a cooking stove, microwave oven, refrigerator, countertop, table, chairs, electric heat and outlets, fire ring, picnic table and are adjacent to a water pump.
 One yurt is ADA accessible.

-Modern Cabins: The 11 modern cabins are available for rent year-round.
-These cabins are near the breast of the dam between the two campgrounds.
+Modern Cabins: The 11 modern cabins are available year-round.
+They are located near the breast of the dam between the two campgrounds.
 The cabins sleep six people in two bedrooms, one with a double bed and another with two sets of bunk beds.
-Each cabin has a modern bathroom with shower, kitchen with stove, refrigerator and microwave, and outside is a picnic table and fire ring with grill.
+Each cabin contains a modern bathroom with a shower and a kitchen with a stove, refrigerator and microwave oven.
+Outside is a picnic table and fire ring with grill.
 Visitors must bring their own kitchen, bath and bedding necessities.
 Cabin 11 is ADA accessible.

 Explore cabins for more information.